 The exterior areas of the Berlin Palace open up new access ways to the historical centre.
 On the eastern side, a new path to the Spree has been created: a 90-metre ramp linking the riverbank path with the Humboldt Forum.
 The ramp, along with all the other open spaces, was planned by bbz Landschaftsarchitekten Berlin.
 To the north, to the right and left of Portal 4, the new Palace Terraces make their mark on the Lustgarten area.
 Made of granite, the Palace Terraces offer a green setting with a view to the square, the Lustgarten, cathedral and Altes Museum, as well as Unter den Linden.
 On the terraces themselves, a planting pattern inspired by the historical design of garden architect Peter Joseph Lenné is taking shape, allowing visitors to experience the research and work of Alexander von Humboldt in the form of vegetation tableaus.
 They represent the three time zones of the continents which Humboldt visited: Eurasia, South America and North America.

-With the opening of the 'Museumsinsel' underground station on the U5 line at the end of 2021, the area to the west known as the Schlossfreiheit will gain nearby access to the U-Bahn.
+With the opening of the 'Museumsinsel' underground station on the U5 line the area to the west known as the Schlossfreiheit has gained nearby access to the U-Bahn.
 The Monument to Freedom and Unity is also currently under construction at this location.
 The design of the Schlossplatz on the southern side of the Humboldt Forum adopts an open square design.
-The Stiftung Humboldt Forum is keeping an area free here for the Palace Fountain, also known as the Neptune Fountain, which is currently situated in front of the Rotes Rathaus, and is to be placed in front of Portal 2 in line of sight of Breite Strasse, where it once stood before the demolition of the Palace.